 - If clarification or assets are needed, we will contact you directly.

-- To submit a new product for listing, use the self-serve form at /list-software.
+- To submit a new software or service listing, use the self-serve form at /list-software.

-- Updates must be factual and align with these guidelines.
+- Submitted edits are reviewed before they go live and must be factual and align with these guidelines.

 - Major changes such as rebranding or acquisitions may trigger a new review.